panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 ---
-title: "Checking if a Variable is Defined in JavaScript (Not Easy as It Seems!)"
+title: "Checking if a Variable is Defined in JavaScript"
-description: "How to check if a variable is defined in JavaScript."
+description: "How to check correctly if a variable is defined in JavaScript."
 published: "2020-11-17T12:00Z"
 modified: "2020-11-17T12:00Z"
 thumbnail: "./images/cover-2.png"